JuliaArtadi/SpiralNotes/README.md

 To start SpiralNotes first install all dependencies with `npm i`.

-Then install json-server globally by running `npm i -g json-server`.

-After all the dependencies are installed successfully run json-server with the command `json-server --watch src/database/db.json`.

-Open second terminal window and run `npm start` to run the app in development mode and `y` to run the app on another port as json-server is already running on your default port.
+After all the dependencies are installed successfully  run `npm start` to run the app in development mode.

-Page should open automatically, if not, try to open http://localhost:3001/.
+Page should open automatically, if not, try to open http://localhost:3000/.

 ## Further project development

 * Add Firebase Authentication
 * Add Firebase Hosting
-* Switch from json-server database to Cloud Firestore
 * Feature that will allow adding custom categories
 * Add week cycle option